onsamyj/aquamarine/README.md

 # Aquamarine

-This is my attempt to create an accessible color scheme for the terminal emulators I use.
+This is my attempt to create an accessible color scheme for the programs I use.

 ![Table showing colors in normal, intense and faint variants, with numbers representing contrast.](table.svg)